 Based on the U.S. purse seine fleet's fishing patterns in 2011-2013, it is expected that each vessel will spend about 252 days at sea per year, on average, with some vessels spending as many as about 354 days at sea per year.

-The compliance costs of the proposed requirement can be broken into two parts: (1) The costs of providing food, accommodation, and medical facilities to observers (observer accommodation costs); and (2) the fees imposed by observer providers for deploying observers (observer deployment costs).
+The compliance costs of the requirement can be broken into two parts: 1) The costs of providing food, accommodation, and medical facilities to observers (observer accommodation costs); and 2) the fees imposed by observer providers for deploying observers (observer deployment costs).
 Observer accommodation costs are expected to be about $20 per vessel per day-at-sea.

-With respect to observer deployment costs, affected fishing companies could use observers from any program that has been authorized by the Commission to be part of the WCPFC Regional Observer Programme.
-In other words, they would not be required to use FFA observers, which they have traditionally used until now.
+With respect to observer deployment costs, affected fishing companies can use observers from any program that has been authorized by the Commission to be part of the WCPFC Regional Observer Programme.
+In other words, they are not required to use FFA observers, which they have traditionally used until now.
 Nonetheless, the costs of deploying FFA observers are probably good indications of observer deployment costs in the region generally, and they are used for this analysis.
 Based on budgets and arrangements for the deployment of observers under the FFA observer program, observer deployment costs are expected to be about $230 per vessel per day-at-sea.
 Thus, combined observer accommodation costs and observer deployment costs are expected to be about $250 per vessel per day-at-sea.
-For the average vessel, which is expected to spend about 252 days at sea per year, the total cost of compliance would therefore be about $63,000 per year.
-The cost for vessels that spend fewer days at sea would be accordingly less.
-At the other extreme, if a vessel spends 354 days at sea (the top of the range in 2011-2013), the total cost of compliance would be about $88,500 per year.
+For the average vessel, which is expected to spend about 252 days at sea per year, the total cost of compliance are therefore expected to be about $63,000 per year.

+The cost for vessels that spend fewer days at sea will be accordingly less.
+At the other extreme, if a vessel spends 354 days at sea (the top of the range in 2011-2013), the total cost of compliance will be about $88,500 per year.
 Both of these figures are upper-bound estimates.
-If arrangements under the SPTT return to something like they have been in the past, then the numbers of days spent at sea on fishing trips in the Convention Area are likely be close to the levels described above, but the compliance costs would be about 20 percent less than estimated above because observer coverage under the SPTT would satisfy about 20 percent of the coverage required under this rule.
-If arrangements under the SPTT do not return to something like they have been in the recent past, then the number of days spent at sea on fishing trips in the Convention Area could be substantially lower than as described above, and the costs of complying with this proposed requirement would be accordingly less.
+If arrangements under the SPTT return to something like they have been in the past, then the numbers of days spent at sea on fishing trips in the Convention Area are likely to be close to the levels described above, but the compliance costs will be about 20 percent less than estimated above because observer coverage under the SPTT will satisfy about 20 percent of the coverage required under this rule.
+If arrangements under the SPTT do not return to something like they have been in the recent past, then the number of days spent at sea on fishing trips in the Convention Area could be substantially lower than as described above, and the costs of complying with this requirement will be accordingly less.

 2. Purse Seine FAD Restrictions for 2016-2017

-The proposed FAD restrictions would substantially constrain the manner in which purse seine fishing could be conducted in the specified areas and periods in the Convention Area; in those Start Printed Page 24777areas and during those periods, vessels would be able to set only on free, or “unassociated,” schools.
+The FAD restrictions will substantially constrain the manner in which purse seine fishing can be conducted in the specified areas and periods in the Convention Area; in those areas and during those periods, vessels will be able to set only on free, or “unassociated,” schools.

 In 2010-2013, the last 4 years for which complete data are available and for which there was 100 percent observer coverage, the U.S. WCPO purse seine fleet made about 39 percent of its sets on FADs.
 During the months when setting on FADs was allowed, the percentage was about 58 percent.
 The fact that the fleet has made such a substantial portion of its sets on FADs indicates that prohibiting the use of FADs in the specified areas and periods could bring substantial costs and/or revenue losses.

-The proposed FAD restrictions for 2016 would be similar to those in place in 2013-2015, except that there would be a limit of 2,522 FAD sets instead of the October FAD prohibition period that was in place in 2013-2015.
-2016 is an unusual year in that SPTT licenses for 2016 were not issued until March, and the number of licensed vessels (34 as of March 2016) is fewer than in recent years.
-Thus, there has been relatively little purse seine fishing effort to date in the Convention Area in 2016.
+The FAD restrictions for 2016 are similar to those in place in 2013-2015, except that there is a limit of 2,522 FAD sets instead of the October FAD prohibition period that was in place in 2013-2015.
+2016 is an unusual year in that SPTT licenses for 2016 were not issued until March, and the number of licensed vessels (34 as of May 2016) is fewer than in recent years.
+Thus, the level of purse seine fishing effort to date in the Convention Area in 2016 is somewhat lower than typical levels in recent years.
 As a result, the expected amount of fishing effort in the Convention Area in 2016 is expected to be substantially less than in recent years.
-Consequently, the 2,522 FAD set limit would be less constraining than it would be if fishing effort were greater.
-For example, if total fishing effort in 2016 is 5,000 fishing days (about 62% of the average in 2010-2013), and the average number of sets made per fishing day is the same as in 2010-2013 (0.97), and the average number of all sets that are FAD sets (“FAD set ratio”) during periods when FAD sets are allowed is the same as in 2010-2013 (58%), and if fishing effort is evenly distributed through the year, then the number of FAD sets expected in 2016 under the proposed rule would be about 2,130, somewhat less than the limit of 2,522.
-Under the assumptions described above, the limit of 2,522 FAD sets would start to become constraining at a total fishing effort level of 5,900 fishing days.
+Consequently, the 2,522 FAD set limit will be less constraining than it would be if fishing effort were greater.
+For example, if total fishing effort in 2016 is 5,000 fishing days (about 62% of the average in 2010-2013), and the average number of sets made per fishing day is the same as in 2010-2013 (0.97), and the average number of all sets that are FAD sets (“FAD set ratio”) during periods when FAD sets are allowed is the same as in 2010-2013 (58%), and if fishing effort is evenly distributed through the year, then the number of FAD sets expected in 2016 under the final rule will be about 2,130, somewhat less than the limit of 2,522.
+Under the assumptions described above, the limit of 2,522 FAD sets will start to become constraining at a total fishing effort level of 5,900 fishing days.

 3. Longline Bigeye Tuna Catch Limits for 2016-2017

 Upper bounds on potential economic costs can be estimated by examining the projected value of longline landings from the Convention Area that would not be made as a result of reaching the limit.
-For this purpose, it is assumed that, absent this proposed rule, bigeye tuna catches in the Convention Area in each of 2016 and 2017 would be 5,000 mt, slightly more than the average in 2005-2008.
+For this purpose, it is assumed that, absent this rule, bigeye tuna catches in the Convention Area in each of 2016 and 2017 would be 5,000 mt, slightly more than the average in 2005-2008.
 Under this scenario, imposition of limits of 3,554 mt for 2016 and 3,345 mt for 2017 would result in 29 percent and 33 percent less bigeye tuna being caught in those two years, respectively, than under no action.
 In the deep-set fishery, catches of marketable species other than bigeye tuna would likely be affected in a similar way if vessels do not shift to alternative activities.
-Assuming for the moment that ex-vessel prices would not be affected by a fishery closure, under the proposed rule, revenues in 2016 and 2017 to entities that participate exclusively in the deep-set fishery would be approximately 29 and 33 percent less than under no action in 2016 and 2017, respectively.
-Average annual ex-vessel revenues (from all species) per mt of bigeye tuna caught during 2005-2008 were about $14,190/mt (in 2014 dollars, derived from the latest available annual report on the pelagic fisheries of the western Pacific Region (Western Pacific Regional Fishery Management Council, 2014, Pelagic Fisheries of the Western Pacific Region: 2012 Annual Report.
+Assuming for the moment that ex-vessel prices would not be affected by a fishery closure, under the rule, revenues in 2016 and 2017 to entities that participate exclusively in Start Printed Page 41247the deep-set fishery would be approximately 29 and 33 percent less than under no action in 2016 and 2017, respectively.
+Average annual ex-vessel revenues (from all species) per mt of bigeye tuna caught during 2005-2008 were about $14,332/mt (in 2015 dollars, derived from the latest available annual report on the pelagic fisheries of the western Pacific Region (Western Pacific Regional Fishery Management Council, 2016, Pelagic Fisheries of the Western Pacific Region: 2013 Annual Report.
 Honolulu, Western Pacific Fishery Management Council).
-If there are 128 active vessels in the fleet, as there were during 2005-2008, on average, then under the no-action scenario of fleet-wide anuual catches of 5,000 mt, each vessel would catch 39 mt/yr, on average.
-Reductions of 29 percent and 33 percent in 2016 and 2017, respectively, as a result of the proposed limits would be about 11 mt and 13 mt, respectively.
-Applying the average ex-vessel revenues (from all species) of $14,190 per mt of bigeye tuna caught, the reductions in ex-vessel revenue per vessel would be $160,000 and $183,000, on average, for 2016 and 2017, respectively.
+If there are 128 active vessels in the fleet, as there were during 2005-2008, on average, then under the no-action scenario of fleet-wide annual catches of 5,000 mt, each vessel would catch 39 mt/yr, on average.
+Reductions of 29 percent and 33 percent in 2016 and 2017, respectively, as a result of the limits would be about 11 mt and 13 mt, respectively.
+Applying the average ex-vessel revenues (from all species) of $14,332 per mt of bigeye tuna caught, the reductions in ex-vessel revenue per vessel would be $162,000 and $185,000, on average, for 2016 and 2017, respectively.